WebAssembly/stack-switching/proposals/tasks/Explainer.md

 ```
 typedef enum {
   suspended,
+  inuse,
   active,
   moribund
 } TaskExecutionState
 ```
+The state conveys information about what can happen to the task:
+* The `suspended` state implies that the ask has suspended execution.
+It may be resumed or released; but until one of those events, the task will not be performing any computations.
+* The `active` state implies that the task is performing computations; and that it is the currently active task.
+I.e., any new function calls made will be directly using the stack resources of this task.
+* The `inuse` state implies that the task has resumed another task; or is suspended because a parent task was suspended.
+* The `moribund` state implies that the task has terminated exeuction (or been released) and cannot perform any additional computation.

+The state of a task is not directly inspectable by WebAssembly instructions.

-Only tasks that are in the `active` state may be suspended, and only tasks that are in the `suspended` state may be resumed. `moribund` tasks are those that are no longer capable of execution but may still be referenced in some way.
-The execution state of a task is not directly inspectable by WebAssembly instructions.
+Only tasks that are in the `active` or `inuse` states may be suspended, and only tasks that are in the `suspended` state may be resumed. `moribund` tasks are those that are no longer capable of execution but may still be referenced in some way.

 #### Tasks, anscestors and children